Interacting Regional Policies in Containing a Disease: Results

-The effectiveness of a regional policy breaks down, even if a network is growth-balanced, once there is leakage (due to imperfect information, enforcement, or jurisdictional boundaries) or sufficient delay in detection.
+Next, we show that the effectiveness of a regional policy breaks down, even if a network is growth-balanced, once there is sufficient delay in detection or leakage (due to imperfect information, enforcement, or jurisdictional boundaries).